How it all began

-- Nick is a Graphic Designer.
+- Nick Argent is a graphic designer.
 He has been freelancing now for almost 12 years and has worked with the likes of Ralph Lauren, Ford, Urban Outfitters and Selfridges.
 You will often find him glued to his Mac even whilst travelling, including places with little or no electricity

 - He runs 6 miles every sunrise, and is currently in training to climb and summit Mount Rinjani, Lombok.

 - Nick is half Malaysian, half English.
-He was born in the East End of London but now lives in Essex, and out of a backpack somewhere between Essex and South East Asia.
+He was born in the East End of London but now lives out of a backpack somewhere between Essex and South East Asia.

-- He has had the same haircut for 23 years, and has no plans to change it anytime soon (stick some orange robes on him, and he’d pass as a buddhist monk)
+- He’s had the same haircut for 23 years, and has no plans to change it anytime soon (stick some orange robes on him, and he’d pass as a buddhist monk)